NASA-AMMOS/Landform/Web/docs/API.md

 ### Upload Data: POST /api/projects/*name*/upload
 Upload data for the named project.
 Implements the [task API](#task-api).

+Fails with HTTP status 400 (bad request) if the name project does not exist.

 Data formats are implied from the filename extension.